Golodhros/jqm-basic-carousel/README.md

 ### Requirements

-	- jQuery 1.7.2 (although maybe an older version will be OK)
+* jQuery 1.7.2 (although maybe an older version will be OK)
-	- jquery.easing 1.3
+* <a href="http://gsgd.co.uk/sandbox/jquery/easing/" title="Check jQuery Easing Plugin Homepage">jquery.easing 1.3</a>

 ### Installation Instructions

 In order to use this plugin you just need to include the above libraries and execute
  		$(carouselWrapperSelector).carousel();

 The required markup for a three element Carousel would be:
 		<div class="carousel-wrapper">
 			<div class="carousel" id="carousel">
 				<div id="slide-0" class="slide" >